La Rioja, Argentina: Geography

+Location

+It was located in the northeast of Argentina, specifically 600 meters above sea level, at the foot of the Sierra de Velasco.
+It was also the capital city of La Rioja Province, Argentina with 178,872 inhabitants in 2010.

 Climate

 La Rioja has a semi-arid climate (BSh, according to the Köppen climate classification), with average temperatures of 5 C to 19 C in winter and 21 C to 35 C in summer, but with maximum temperatures of more than 45 C. The average annual rainfall is 411.4 mm, falling almost exclusively during the summer when moist tropical air from the northeast enters the region.
 The highest recorded temperature was 46.4 C on 28 December 1971 while the lowest recorded temperature was -7.2 C on 5 August 1966.